jlmelville/flotsam/README.md

 * Using triangular sparse assembly in C++, with optional parallel construction controlled by `n_assembly_threads`.
 * Using [RSpectra](https://cran.r-project.org/package=RSpectra) by default to
-recover the small-eigenvalue directions of `B`, followed by null-vector projection and Rayleigh-Ritz postprocessing.
+recover the small-eigenvalue directions of `B`.
+The iterative backends (`"rspectra"`, `"irlba"`, and `"svdr"`) then use null-vector projection, Rayleigh-Ritz postprocessing, adaptive candidate expansion, and residual diagnostics before returning embedding vectors.

 It's not a great idea to use large values of `k` to define the neighborhoods: you will get something that approaches a "global" SVD/PCA at much greater